phette23/Level-Counter/readme.md

 In rough order of priority.

-- Stylize; it's pretty ugly right now.
-Could use a button style for clickable elements.
+- Stylize; it's pretty ugly right now, could use a button style for clickable elements
 - Better onclick handling; shouldn't need to copy-paste code into each span.
-Use case for jQuery e.g. $('section span:
+Use case for jQuery
 - "Add Race", "Add Class" buttons, list out race/class on page
 - Is a contenteditable polyfill needed?
 1 possible use case for Modernizr but basically only older mobile browsers don't support it
 - Speaking of mobile: testing, testing, testing.
 Does it work?